 South Shore: Cudahy • Oak Creek • St. Francis • South Milwaukee

 While Milwaukee's North Shore is trendy and affluent, the South Shore is "down-to-earth" and very proud of it.
 The South Shore includes the communities of Cudahy, Oak Creek, St. Francis and South Milwaukee.
 Here you will find some of the area's best-kept lawns, cleanest streets and quietest neighborhoods.
 Here you will also find some of the most beautiful shoreline along Lake Michigan.
 A series of county-owned parks blend into one another from Bay View through South Milwaukee.
 They feature bicycle and cross-country ski trails that wind through small woodlands and offer amazing vistas of Lake Michigan.

-St. Francis is home to the Archdiocese of Milwaukee, which has its headquarters at 3501 S. Lake Drive.
-The community's old-world charm and untapped potential has spawned several upscale, lakefront condominium projects.
+The old-world charm and lakefront location of St. Francis has spawned several upscale condominium and apartment projects as well.
 Minutes away from General Mitchell International Airport, the city is home to two large lakefront parks and the Seminary Woods conservancy area, which features walking trails through old-growth trees.

-Cudahy was a company town that was formed by the Cudahy Packing Company in 1896.
-Today it is primarily a quiet, residential community with quick access to the airport and the interstate.
+Cudahy, a company town formed by the Cudahy Packing Company in 1896, is primarily a quite, residential community with quick access to the airport and the interstate.
 Sheridan Park, located on Lake Michigan, features a swimming pool, bike trail, picnic and recreation area.